 These science standards complement our English/ Language Arts and mathematics standards, enabling classroom instruction to reflect a clearer picture of the real world, where solving problems often requires skills and knowledge from multiple disciplines.
-Further, these standards are designed to benefit and engage all students, whether they currently lack access to a quality science education or already excel in science subjects.
+Further, these standards are designed to provide an equitable, high-quality science education to all of our students.